GuillaumeDD/dialign/README.md

 ```bash
 java -jar dialign.jar -i input-directory/ -o output-directory/
 ```
+(here we assume that the dialogue files are encoded in UTF-8, if not it is possible to specify a different encoding by adding `-Dfile.encoding=ISO-8859-1` where `ISO-8859-1` is the desired encoding)

 `dialign`  allows to  filter input  dialogue files  by prefix,  suffix and extension.
 For  instance, if the  only input dialogue files  to consider